asvka/asvka/README.md

 # Hello, I'm Anthony.
 Thank you for visiting my GitHub!

-### I'm a full stack software engineer with a lot of personality and versatile skillset that includes, but is not limited to:
+### I'm a full-stack engineer with a lot of personality and versatile skillset that includes, but is not limited to:
 - HTML/CSS/Preprocessing
 - React
 - Node